CMM-22/a2/README.md

 - Your task is completing ```generate``` function so that it updates future position and orientation according to our forward, sideways, turning speed commands.
-- **Please record a video ~ 10 secs demonstrating your kinematic controller.
-The robot in the video should follow your keyboard command, and your video should be visible enough to see how well the robot tracks target trajectories.
-Upload it to this repository with a name "demo1.mp4".** Do a double check if your video can be played without any additional encoding/decoding.
-It's also fine to upload your video to YouTube and add its link to on the top of this README.md.
-If I cannot play or access your video until the deadline, you won't get full points.

 **Details:**